tejaswini-dev06/todo-list/README.md

 # todo-list
-A simple to do list built with Python📝
+A simple to-do list built with Python📝